 The Hereko division, which treats Istanbul's municipal solid waste, enjoyed substantial growth in the sale of solid-recovered fuel (SRF), while the other materials (plastics, glass, ferrous and non-ferrous metals) were in decline and the company closed the year with slightly lower revenue than in 2018.
 At 31 December 2019, the Cementir Group has also estimated the recoverable value of the CGU Hereko based on its value in use, since some delays in completing the investments have postponed the full operation of the plants and have not allowed to achieve the expected results.
-Based on the impairment test carried out, it was not possible to confirm the value of the plants and machinery and an impairment loss of Euro 2.9m was recognized the previous year, thanks to the efficiencies achieved to counter declining sales.
-Personnel costs rose somewhat, as a result of inflation and redundancy costs for reductions in staff.
+Based on the impairment test carried out, it was not possible to confirm the value of the plants and machinery and an impairment loss of Euro 2.9 million was recognized.